 LENZ, Robert (Robert Hristianovič Lenc).
-Dorpat (Tartu) 23.1.1808 — St. Petersburg 30.7.1836.
+Dorpat (Tartu) 23.1./4.2.1808 — St. Petersburg 30.7./11.8.1836.
 Russian (German from Estonia) Indologist.
-Son of Christian L., the secretary of municipal council of Dorpat and brother of the physicist Academician Emil L. After Gymnasium in Dorpat in 1820-24 he studied theology at Dorpat University in 1824-28.
+Son of Christian Lenz, the secretary of municipal council of Dorpat and Luise Elisabeth Wolff, brother of the physicist Academician Heinrich Emil Lenz.
+After Gymnasium in Dorpat in 1820-24 he studied theology at Dorpat University in 1824-28.
 From 1828 taught at Reval (Tallinn) Cathedral School, in 1829-30 as Oberlehrer.
-In St.Petersburg a decision was made to train an Indologist for the Imperial Academy and the choice fell on RL, who in 1831 was sent to Berlin and studied there three years Indology under Bopp.
+In St.Petersburg a decision was made to train an Indologist for the Imperial Academy and the choice fell on Lenz, who in 1831 was sent to Berlin and studied there three years Indology under Bopp.
 Ph.D.
-1832 Berlin.
-After a while in St.Petersburg, where he prepared a catalogue of the Sanskrit MSS. in the Asiatic Museum, in 1834 he went to England to study manuscripts, collecting among other things new critical material about the Vikramorvaśī.
-In July 1835 he returned to St.Petersburg, became Adjunkt at Imperial Academy and in 1836 started teaching Sanskrit and comparative grammar at University.
+1832 Berlin (diss. not known).
+After a while in St.Petersburg, where he prepared a catalogue of the Sanskrit manuscripts in the Asiatic Museum, he went to England in 1834 to study manuscripts in London and Oxford, collecting among other things new critical material about the Vikramorvaśī.
+In July 1835 he returned via Paris to St.Petersburg, became Adjunkt at Imperial Academy and in 1836 started teaching Sanskrit and comparative grammar at University.
+Unmarried.

 Publications: Urvasia, fabula Calidasi, textum sanscritum edidit, interpretationem latinam et notas illustrantes adjecit.
 25+238 p.
 B. 1833; Apparatus criticus ad Urvasiam.
 36 p.
-B. 1834 (additions from MSS. in England).
+B. 1834 (additions from manuscripts in England).

 – “Account of the Sabda Kalpa Druma, a Sanskrit Encyclopaedical Lexicon, publ. in Calcutta by Rádhákánta Deva”, JRAS 2, 1835, 188-200; articles in ŽMNP.